-Greater Wellington is currently working with the city and district councils in the region, and around New Zealand, and is leading the region's planning for dealing with climate change.
+Greater Wellington is currently participating in the Communities for Climate Protection-NZ programme, along with seven of the city and district councils in the region, and is leading the region's planning for dealing with climate change.
 We will develop strategies to support our communities to be resilient and adapt to the effects of climate change.
 Greater Wellington has also developed targets and a plan for reducing its own corporate greenhouse gas emissions